Phishing kits rarely sit on one clean hostname anymore. The whole point is to keep moving.

 • temporary gaps in block coverage

-Attackers do not only rotate domains they fully control.
-They also abuse subdomains issued by large hosting platforms, especially when those platforms offer fast setup or free tiers.
+Attackers do not only use domains they bought themselves.
+They also lean on hosted subdomains from big platforms, especially when setup is fast or free.

 • *.vercel.app